firedrakeproject/firedrake/demos/nonlinear_QG_winddrivengyre/qg_winddrivengyre.py.rst

 the Coriolis parameter causes a weak equatorward flow away from the boundaries (Sverdrup flow).
 It is because of the dissipation that arises near the boundaries that we must have western intensification.
-This was first shown by Stommel (1949) using simple bottom drag but it was only years later after Munk (1953) did a similar calculation using lateral viscosity that people took the idea seriously.
+This was first shown by :cite:`Stommel:1949` using simple bottom drag but it was only years later after :cite:`Munk:1953` did a similar calculation using lateral viscosity that people took the idea seriously.

 After three quarters of a century we are still unable to parametrize